 To participate in music therapy, your child doesn't need to read music or have any special musical talents.
 And the best part is that you can practice music therapy at home.
 By choosing music that both you and your child enjoy — and setting aside time to listen, dance, sing, or experiment with an instrument together — you, too, can teach your child the joys of music.

-Energy therapy is based on the theory of bioelectromagnetics, the belief that the electrical currents in all living organisms produce magnetic energy fields that extend beyond the body, just like the Earth's electromagnetic field.
-Proponents of this therapy believe that gentle, light touch or above-the-body hand movements can redirect energy to places where it's needed in an effort to bring energy into "balance" or harmony.
+Energy therapy is based on the understanding that there are electrical currents in all living organisms.
+This produces magnetic energy fields that extend around and beyond the body, just like the Earth's electromagnetic field.
+Proponents of this therapy believe that gentle, light touch or above-the-body hand movements can redirect energy to places where it's needed in an effort to bring the body into "balance" or harmony.

-Many different types of energy therapy are practiced all over the world, including therapeutic touch, healing touch, Reiki and Johrei (from Japan), and Qi gong (from China).
+Many different types of energy therapy are practiced all over the world, including Healing Touch, therapeutic touch, Reiki and Johrei (from Japan), and Qi gong (from China).

-In the United States, some hospitals offer therapeutic or healing touch as a complement to standard treatments for anxiety, pain, or other medical problems, meaning that they are used with the therapies and/or medications that the medical teams order.
+In the United States, many hospitals offer Healing Touch as a complement to standard treatments for anxiety, pain, or other medical problems, meaning that they are used with the therapies and/or medications that the medical teams order.

 And some nurses, doctors, or other health care providers are certified in Healing Touch techniques through a required national certification examination.
 Healing Touch is the only energy therapy with this requirement.
-They may be able to offer this service to your child, or teach you how to practice healing touch at home.
+They may be able to offer this service to your child, and can teach you how to practice Healing Touch at home.

 If you like to take a more hands-on approach to soothing and comforting your child, you might prefer massage.
 The benefits of massage are well known, offering muscle relaxation and increased blood flow and oxygen to body parts to help alleviate stress and ease pain.

 But some types of massage are not recommended for certain types of conditions, so check with your doctor first before massaging your child or taking your child to a massage therapist.

 The most common forms of massage used in complementary medicine include: